tmswfrk/bicycle-water-cooler/content/blog/Guides/Buyers_Guide_Components/index.md

 date: 2020-10-07T21:21:39-07:00
 summary: "Next, let's consider your components."
 description: "Beyond just picking a frame for a new bicycle purchase, it's important to consider what kind of components you will want to have."
-image: "/img/2020/10/drivetrain.jpg"
+image: "drivetrain"
-imagealt: "Beyond just picking a frame for a new bicycle purchase, it's important to consider what kind of components you will want to have.
-Image contains: Factor O2 VAM, BBInfinite red jockey rear derailleur wheels, Pioneer Power Meter, Shimano Dura Ace grouposet, Arundel bottle cages, Feedback Sports bike stand."
 categories: ["Cycling Guides"]
 tags: ["New Rider Tips", "Purchasing a Bike"]
 keywords: ["How to buy your first road bike", "What components do I need on a bike", "Shimano or SRAM", "What kind of gearing do I need"]
 draft: false
+resources:
+- src: '*/drivetrain.jpeg'
+  name: "drivetrain"
+  title: ""
+  params:
+    alt: "Beyond just picking a frame for a new bicycle purchase, it's important to consider what kind of components you will want to have.
+Image contains: Factor O2 VAM, BBInfinite red jockey rear derailleur wheels, Pioneer Power Meter, Shimano Dura Ace grouposet, Arundel bottle cages, Feedback Sports bike stand."
+- src: '*/numbers.gif'
+  name: "numbers"
+  title: "Maybe this all feels like this now, but keep reading, this is fun!"
+  params:
+    alt: "Man seeing numbers in head as if Rainman during movie The Hangover"
+    width: 50
+- src: '*/sram_axs.jpg'
+  name: "sram"
+  title: "From DCRainmaker's site, you can tell it's AXS by the silver and black on the crank and the flat topped chain"
+  params:
+    alt: "SRAM Red eTap AXS Crankset and Groupset"
+    width: 50
+- src: '*/parts.jpg'
+  name: "parts"
+  title: "The day I dropped all this off to the bike shop to build up my Factor was a wonderful day"
+  params:
+    alt: "Shimano Dura Ace parts in original boxes, ready for building up into a new bike"
+    exclude_gps: true
+- src: '*/campy.jpg'
+  name: "campy"
+  title: "I'm a huge fan of the design and function of Campagnolo, but they aren't nearly as common in the US"
+  params:
+    alt: "Campagnolo Thumb Shifters"
+    width: 50
+    exclude_gps: true
+- src: '*/di2-diagram.png'
+  name: "diagram"
+  title: "Found off the Colorado Cyclist's website"
+  params:
+    alt: "Shimano Di2 cable wiring diagram"
+- src: '*/disc_rim_compare.jpg'
+  name: "disc_rim_compare"
+  title: "You'll see here that there are specific attachment points to the frame that are unique to each, and the geometry ends up being very differently.
+Image is from Chain Reaction Bicycles."
+  params:
+    alt: "Rim brake mounted on a bicycle compared to a disc brake mounted on a similar bicycle"
+    exclude_gps: true
+- src: '*/fuji_at_store.jpg'
+  name: "fuji_at_store"
+  title: "If you look closely, most of the parts on my first bike were by Oval, when I remember being sold on it having Ultegra - which it did, but really only for the rear derailleur."
+  params:
+    alt: "Fuji Altamira bicycle at Performance Bicycle shop just after purchasing"
+- src: '*/cassette.png'
+  name: "cassette"
+  title: "This is labeled as an 11-28t cassette, meaning the smallest cog has 11 teeth while the largest one has 28.
+The 11 will be for speed, the 28 will be for climbing."
+  params:
+    alt: "Numbers tagged around the number of teeth on an 11-28 bicycle rear cassette"
+    width: 50
 ---
 # The Components
 Components are the bread and butter of your bike.
 They are what keep you moving and what translates your pedaling into forward movement.
 While maybe not as important as which frame you should purchase for your first road bike, it's important to consider them similarly, as well as what cost-conscious decisions can or should be made, depending on your budget.